Skip to main content

 • Chronic low-grade metabolic inflammation

-• Lymphatic stagnation at lesion-prone sites
+• Tissue vulnerability and lymphatic stagnation (Srotorodha) at lesion-prone sites

 Lifestyle Triggers (Flare Precipitants)